nforgeio/neonKUBE/Images/neon-proxy-manager/README.md

-**Do not use: Work in progress**
+**DO NOT USE: Work in progress**

-Dynamically generates HAProxy configurations from routes and certificates persisted to Consul and Vault for neonCLUSTER proxies based on the [neon-proxy](https://hub.docker.com/r/neoncluster/neon-proxy/) image.

 # Supported Tags

 * `1.0.0, latest`

 # Description

+This service dynamically generates HAProxy configurations from routes and certificates persisted to Consul and Vault for neonCLUSTER proxies based on the [neon-proxy](https://hub.docker.com/r/neoncluster/neon-proxy/) image.

 neonCLUSTERs deploy two general purpose reverse HTTP/TCP proxy services: